welremco/welremco.github.io/_pages/about.md

 at the same university.
 During my bachelor's, I worked on applied research in Symbolic Regression combined with Genetic Algorithms on pension fund administration data as an AI research intern at [APG](https://apg.nl/en/).

+Currently, I am a Physics | Data Science research intern at [ASML](https://www.asml.com/en), where I use Computer Vision methods such as Instance Segmentation to identify certain types of stains.
-My academic interests lie in Machine Learning and Artificial Intelligence, where my current focus lies on Quantum Machine Learning and Symbolic Regression.
-Further details can be found on the publications page, where you can find my preprints.
+My academic interests lie in Machine Learning and Artificial Intelligence, where my current focus lies on Computer Vision.
+Further details can be found on the projects page, where you can find reports of previous projects I worked on.

 In my personal time, I enjoy playing piano, guitar, and bass guitar.